Anna Blackmore, BA(HONS), DO, MNCH, C-IAYT

 Over the years Anna has been gradually evolving a style of yoga therapy, which combines yoga with hypnotherapy and also bodywork, when appropriate.

 " I have learned that working with the mind, which the ancient yogis knew all about, is by far the most powerful tool for healing and for achieving whatever we want in our lives.
 The combination of mind techniques with the physical experience of yoga asanas, breathing and relaxation is what helps anchor the transformation deeply in the body-mind.
-This also empowers the client with the tools to support and continue the process on their own and enormously increases the lasting effectiveness of the process.
+This also empowers the client with the tools to support and continue the practice on their own and enormously increases the lasting effectiveness of the process.

 Anna still continues to study and extend her knowledge.
 She did levels 1 and 2 of the 3-level Phoenix Rising training in the USA in 2002, completed a yoga therapy certificate with the International Vasishta Yoga Research Foundation in India in 2010, has done Ayurvedic training and retreats in India and regularly attends courses and workshops.